linagora/openpaas-esn/doc/REST_community.md

 ## DELETE /api/communities/{community_id}/membership/{user_id}

-Removes an item in community memberShipRequests i.e. the user cancels his request to be part of the community.
+Removes an item from the community membership requests list i.e. the user cancels his request to be part of the community.

 Notes: